trofi/trofi.github.io.gen/posts/248-how-do-shared-library-collisions-break.md

 a feature to your favorite linker!

-Luckily there is a simple rule to follow to avoid it most if the time: try hard not to expose more than one version of a library in your depgraph.
+Luckily there is a simple rule to follow to avoid it most if the time: try hard not to expose more than one version of a library in your dependency graph.

 Have fun!